khadgachy07/Creators/README.md

 ## Try on Local Machine

 If you want to try this dapp in your loacl machine.
+(Assuming, you are familier with Truffle and Ganache)
 1. Clone this Repostiory in your machine.
 2. Open terminal inside a root folder of project.
 3. Run 'yarn' to install all dependencies required to run project in your machine.
 4. Run 'yarn dev' to run a project in LocalHost.
+5. Change the Network ID in .env.development to Ganache's network id.
+6. Change the network to LocalHost in your metamask also which should be connected to Ganache.

 ## Deployment